kostrouc/Bioinformatics_Tutorials/README.md

 # Bioinformatics_Tutorials
-These tutorials walk through various packages that can assist with omics data processing for bioinformaticians
+These tutorials walk through various packages that can assist with omics data processing for bioinformaticians.

 SCRIPT ONE.
 HOW TO OBTAIN MULTIPLE PROTEOMES OFF NCBI.ORG USING NCBI_DATASETS